-The two basic kinds of immortality available today in Information Philosophy may not satisfy those looking for the "after-life," but they are both very real and important, and there is a medical technology solution visible on the horizon that should satisfy most persons.
+The two basic kinds of immortality available today may not satisfy those looking for the "after-life," but they are both very real and important, and there is a medical technology solution visible on the horizon that should satisfy many persons.

 The first is the least satisfying - the partial immortality of your genes through your children.
 This is of no significance to the childless.